Participating Universities Nov 2017

 About SOAS University of London

 The School of Oriental and African Studies (SOAS) is a constituent of the University of London specialising in the arts, humanities, languages, cultures, law and social sciences concerning Asia, Africa, the Near East and the Middle East.
-It was founded in 1916 and currently has over 5,000 students enrolled from over 130 countries.
-It is notable for having not only a roughly equal number of undergraduates and postgraduates, but also one of the highest proportions of international students in the world, currently at over 50%.
+It was founded in 1916 and currently has just over 5,000 students enrolled from over 130 countries.
+It is notable for having not only a roughly equal number of undergraduates and postgraduates, but also one of the highest proportions of international students in the world.

 Following the last National Student Survey, 89% of SOAS students were happy with the University, well above the national average.
 71% of SOAS degrees earn first or uppersecond class passes, a performance that has seen the School rank in the top ten nationally for the past five years.
 SOAS offers over 350 undergraduate Bachelors degree combinations, close to 200 one-year intensively taught Master's degrees, and MPhil/PhD research degree programmes are available in every academic department.